DwipenduKundu/Firewall/Firewall.md

 **How it works:**

-* Filters based on IP and port (like packet-filtering).
+* Filters based on IP and port (like packet filtering).
 * Tracks active sessions (stateful inspection).
 * Examines data at the application level (like a proxy).
 * May also include IDS/IPS and VPN capabilities.